rmarting/ansible-playbook-fuse/README.md

 a set of different roles:

 * **fuse-standalone**: Deploys a set of Red Hat JBoss Fuse Standalone instances on several hosts.
+* **fuse-uninstall**: Uninstall a set of Red Hat JBoss Fuse Standalone instances from several hosts.
 * **fuse-deploy-bundle**: Deploys a set of Application Bundles on several hosts.
 * **fuse-undeploy-bundle**: Undeploys a set of Application Bundles on several hosts.